1. Introduction

 - Legal obligation: processing is necessary for compliance with our legal obligations.

-4.4 Sensitive data
+4.3 Sensitive data

-4.3 Purpose
+4.4 Purpose

-We may use your data in the following ways:
+We may use your data to:

-Processing activity | Lawful basis |
+Processing activity | Type of Data | Lawful basis |

-To contact you, following your enquiry, reply to any questions, suggestions, issues, or complaints you have contacted us about, or to otherwise send you service messages.
+Contact you, following your enquiry, reply to any questions, suggestions, issues, or complaints you have contacted us about, or to otherwise send you service messages. | Contact Data; Communications Data | Legitimate Interest (to communicate with you regarding the App and our services/your queries)

 |